rebelsky/csc207c/_handouts/project-setup.md

 You will need to work in at least three environments to set up a new project.

-* Within VSCode, you'll create the project and associated files.
+* Within **VSCode**, you'll create the project and associated files.
 That includes adding and removing some files as well as configuring the project.
-* On GitHub, you'll set up a repository for the project.
+* On **GitHub**, you'll set up a repository for the project.
-* On the command line, you'll prepare to use GitHub, add the files, and the connect the local repository to the GitHub repository.
+* On **the command line** (aka **the terminal**), you'll prepare to use GitHub, add the files, and the connect the local repository to the GitHub repository.

 ## 1\.
 Initial Maven setup in VSCode